-At its core, the import is so evident, the risk so clear: Provide our youngest children with the developmentally strong start in life they need to succeed, or risk not only their future, but our collective future, as well.
+At its core, the Initiative strives to provide our youngest children and their caregivers with the developmentally strong start in life they need to succeed, or risk not only their future, but our collective future, as well.

 That is the mandate that the Community Foundation of Greater New Britain embraced in 2005 when it established First Years First, a long-term investment in preparing our children for success in school and in life by enhancing their early childhood development experience.